chsasank/chsasank.github.io/_posts/tech/2020-12-31-edge-of-chaos.md

 <img src="/assets/images/soc/soc.png" alt="Self organized criticality">
 </figure>

 How does adding another 'sand grain' to this state i.e. $z(x, y) \rightarrow z(x, y) + 1$, affect the system?
 If the grain falls at the places where height is <3, nothing happens.
-But, we can see that there are a fair bit of 3s in the array.
-Some of them are next to each other and they can cause a chain reaction ('avalanche') destroying the whole state!
+We can see that there are a fair bit of 3s are next to each other.
+If the sand grain falls on these clusters, they can cause a chain reaction ('avalanche') dramatically changing the state!

 <figure>
 <label for="mn-fig-2" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-2" class="margin-toggle">